brainiak/brainiak/CONTRIBUTING.rst

 How to contribute
 =================

 We use GitHub pull requests (PRs) to make improvements to the repository.
-Here is a concise description of our recommended workflow:
+You should make a fork, create a new branch for each new feature you develop, and make a PR to merge your branch into the master branch of the official repository.
+There are several workflows you could follow.
+Here is a concise step-by-step description of our recommended workflow:

 1. Fork the official BrainIAK repository on GitHub.